CPP Fact Sheet #3

 Your CPP retirement pension is based on how much, and for how long you contributed to the CPP, or to both the CPP and the Quebec Pension Plan (QPP).

-The age at which you choose to retire also affects the amount you receive.
+The age at which you choose to begin receiving CPP also affects the amount you receive.

 How does my age affect the amount of my pension?

 Although your CPP retirement pension usually starts the month after your 65th birthday, you can begin receiving your CPP retirement pension any time after age 60.

 Your monthly payment is smaller if you begin receiving it before age 65 and larger if you take it after.
 The CPP offers you flexibility with respect to the age you begin collecting it.